Defining a universal sign to strictly probe a phase transition: Negative examples

-\paragraph{Sign fails to probe phase transition in frustrated spin system.---} From the above analysis, there are possible situations where neither $\langle \mathrm{sign} \rangle$ nor the derivative of it works, as shown in Fig.\ref{fig:schematic} (a2) and (a3).
-In this section, we provide practical numerical results demonstrating the failure to extract meaningful information about phase transitions from the sign problem.
-Among several different systems we examined, we adopt the $J_1$-$J_2$ Heisenberg model on the square lattice as a typical example.
+Still, the failure of $\langle \mathrm{sign} \rangle$ in detecting PTP can be questioned as to whether the situation in Fig.\ref{fig:schematic} (a2) and (a3) truly exists or not.
+This section provides practical numerical results in specific systems.
+Among several systems we examined, the anisotropic $J_1$-$J_2$ Heisenberg model on the square lattice can be a typical example.
 The $J_1$-$J_2$ Hamiltonian reads

-where $\mathbf{S_j}=(S^x_j,S^y_j,S^z_j)$ is the spin-1/2 operator, $\langle i,j\rangle$ and $\langle\langle i,j\rangle\rangle$ denotes the nearest and the next nearest neighbors respectively.
-The model with positive $J_1$ and $J_2$ was first introduced to describe the breakdown of N\'eel order in cuprate superconductors \cite{Inui1988,Chandra1988,Dagotto1989} and has been extensively studied in the past several decades~\cite{Singh1999,Capriotti2000,Gong2014,Yu2020,Jiang2012,Hu2013,Wang2018,Liu2018,Ferrari2020,Nomura2021,Liu2022}.
+where $\langle i,j\rangle$ and $\langle\langle i,j\rangle\rangle$ denotes the nearest and the next nearest neighbors respectively.
+The model in isotropic case with positive $J_1$ and $J_2$ was first introduced to describe the breakdown of N\'eel order in cuprate superconductors \cite{Inui1988,Chandra1988,Dagotto1989} and has been extensively studied in the past several decades~\cite{Singh1999,Capriotti2000,Gong2014,Yu2020,Jiang2012,Hu2013,Wang2018,Liu2018,Ferrari2020,Nomura2021,Liu2022}.
 It is generally accepted that the ground state phase has a N\'eel antiferromagnetic (AFM) order in the small $J=J_2/J_1$ region, and the collinear AFM order in the large $J$ region.
 But the physics in the intermediate region ($J_2/J_1$ around 0.5) is still unsettled, with possibilities of a gapped/gapless spin liquid phase~\cite{Jiang2012,Hu2013,Wang2018,Liu2018,Ferrari2020} or even two intermediate phases~\cite{Nomura2021,Liu2022}.
-The antiferromagnetic $J_1$-$J_2$ Hamiltonian suffers from the sign problem and thus leads to the failure of QMC.
-Therefore, we define a reference sign-free model $ H_+=J_1\sum_{\langle i,j\rangle}\mathbf{S}_i\cdot\mathbf{S}_{j}-J_2\sum_{\langle\langle i,j\rangle\rangle}\mathbf{S}_i\cdot\mathbf{S}_{j}$ and adopt the exact diagonalization (ED) method to analyze the behavior of $\langle \mathrm{sign} \rangle$.
-Specifically, With $J_1=1$ as the energy scale, we compute the full eigen-spectrum of $H$ and $H_+$ on the $4\times 4$ square lattice, from which the partition function $Z$, the sign, and the free energy can be easily extracted~[See Sec.~II of SM for more details].
+The antiferromagnetic $J_1$-$J_2$ Hamiltonian ($J_1, J_2>0$) suffers from the sign problem and leads to the failure of QMC.
+So here we adopt the exact diagonalization (ED) method to analyze the behavior of $\langle \mathrm{sign} \rangle$ with the help of a reference system

+We calculate $Z$ and $F$ on a diagonal basis and obtain $Z_+$ and $F_{+}$ of the reference system on the same basis.
+Although ED does not meet any sign problem, we can estimate the sign value $\langle$sign$\rangle=Z/Z_+$ from ED calculations of the $J_1$-$J_2$ model and its reference Hamiltonian.